tcunningham203/UCONN-challenge-01/README.md

 Changed div elements in the header to nav
 Cleaned up the li elements to look nicer
-Changed the head title to be a concise, descriptive title Added id to "search-engine-optimization" to get the link working
+Changed the head title to be a concise, descriptive title

+Commit 04 "Main section"
+Changed div elements to improve semantics
+Moved big image from CSS file to html
+Added id to "search-engine-optimization" to get the link working Added alt attributes to the images
+Consolidated some of the CSS classes into 1 class